JS-10/Cell_Tracking_Project_6/README.md

 This project is available under the [GNU General Public License v3.0 (GPLv3)](LICENSE) and uses the following third-party code:

 ### [SORT](https://github.com/abewley/sort) — GPLv3 License
-This project will include source code from `SORT` for multi-object tracking (MOT).
+This project depends on source code from `SORT` for multi-object tracking (MOT), which must be cloned manually and is not included directly in the repository.
 It is licensed under the GNU General Public License v3.0 (GPLv3).
 See the [SORT license](https://github.com/abewley/sort/blob/master/LICENSE) for more information.